rebeccatraceyt/rebeccatraceyt/README.md

 - 🎓 I have a B.Sc in Digital Media and Computer Science from the University of Limerick, graduating with a 2:1

-- 🥅 2023 Goals:
+- 🥅 2024 Goals:
-    - 🎓 Complete my UX Design Diploma with Distinction ✅
+    - 🎓 Complete my UI Design Certificate with Distinction
-    - 🌍 Go Travelling ✅
+    - 🌍 Go Travelling
-    - 📚 Learn more about React ✅
+    - 🚀 Become a Figma superuser
-    - 💻 Learn more about Accessibility in Web Design ✅
+    - 💻 Learn how to enhance Accessibility in Web Design

 - ⚡ Fun fact: When I'm not at my computer, you'll find me making a mess in the kitchen and calling it ***baking*** 🧁